Developing Nations Slam 'Paltry' $300 Bn Climate Deal

-(MENAFN- Gulf Times) The world approved a bitterly negotiated climate deal Sunday but poorer nations most at the mercy of worsening disasters dismissed a $300bn a year pledge from wealthy historic polluters as insultingly low.
+BAKU - The world approved a bitterly negotiated climate deal Sunday but poorer nations most at the mercy of worsening disasters dismissed a $300 billion a year pledge from wealthy historic polluters as insultingly low.

 After two exhausting weeks of chaotic bargaining and sleepless nights, nearly 200 nations pushed through the contentious finance pact in the early hours in a sports Stadium in Azerbaijan.